 And while that risk of serious consequences is small, it can be fatal.
 For example, I personally had a college professor whose friend died on the chiropractor table after a cervical (neck) spine adjustment.
 It severed the carotid artery in her neck.
 While not a common occurrence, it does happen on occasion.

 I have no doubt that people can have good things happen while also going to a chiropractor.
 However, it doesn't seem to be directly related to the treatment they are being provided.
 Outcomes are similar (and often better) without chiropractic care as with.
 The fact of the matter is, you may be better off doing nothing than going to a chiropractor.
 Most back pain will improve on its own in about 6-12 weeks but can sometimes take a few months depending on your health and lifestyle.
 So since most chiropractors want you to come to them a few times per week for a few months for an "adjustment," it's safe to say that whether you go to a chiropractor or not, you will most likely experience improvement in your level of pain/symptoms.

-But even IF some people have good results from going to a chiropractor, there are far more natural and effective strategies such as sleep hygiene, hydrotherapy, therapeutic exercise, massage, and spending time in nature for example.
-And if you could use some support, there are specialists such as lifestyle medicine practitioners and physical therapists whose practices are not controversial or spiritually "inspired" and do have scientific evidence to support it.
+But even IF some people have good physical results from going to a chiropractor, there are far more effective strategies such as good sleep habits, hydrotherapy, therapeutic exercise, massage, and spending time in nature.
+And if you could use some extra support, there are specialists such as lifestyle medicine practitioners, nutritionists, massage therapists (depending on the type of massage of course), and physical therapists whose practices are not controversial or spiritually "inspired" and do have Biblically-sound evidence to support it.

 Since God has provided many healing modalities and means to stay healthy, those are our best options.
-Going to someone who practices a modality that was inspired by spirits not of God, whether that particular person claims to be a Christian or not, is not only unnecessary, but I daresay, insulting to our Creator (Leviticus 20:6).
+Going to someone who practices a modality that was inspired by spirits not of God, whether that particular person is a Christian or not, is not only unnecessary, but I daresay, insulting to our Creator (Leviticus 20:6).

 "Should Christians Go To A Chiropractor?"